JustKiddingCode/apvel/README.md

 APVEL (AStA Protokoll Veröffentlichungs- und Editier Lösung) is a tool to write reports of meetings from organisations.
 It is designed to edit simple Markdown Files and show HTML files or, if wanted PDF files.

-APVEL uses EpicEditor, pandoc, smarty and PHPMailer.
+APVEL uses EpicEditor, pandoc, smarty, and PHPMailer.
 Thanks for writing great programs!
+For authentification, connectors to DokuWiki is implemented.

 File structure